|

 Sec.
 20-7c.

-medical records.
-Mandatory notification to patient of certain test results.
+Notification to patient of certain test results.
+Authority of provider to

 (Contains